Norm Contestation in International Politics (book project, under contract with Cambridge University Press)

 In international affairs, legal arguments and political actions shape each other.
 Unlike in domestic affairs, there is no enforcement authority in international affairs, and hence there is much debate over how international law affects politics.
 Some scholars focus on how seriously states take legal obligations in their justifications of contested actions.
 Other scholars apply a higher bar for the influence of international law on politics, namely whether law causes compliance.
 While the focus on justificatory discourse risks seeing legal influence everywhere, the latter emphasis of causation risks setting the bar too high and overlooking other ways in which law can affect politics.
 This chapter argues that for a richer understanding of the interaction of law and politics, we need to explore the grey zone between empty words and purposive action.
 To do so, it proceeds in two steps.
 First, I suggest that we can identify the degree of commitment to international law by looking at the publicity and consistency of actions and justifications and the degree of engagement with the international community.
 Secondly, I show that depending on whether the words and actions of states display a strong or weak sense of obligation, we can characterise norm implementation as exposing weakness or strength of law or attempts at discursive or behavioural norm avoidance.

-Constitutionalism and Constitutionalisation (with Karolina Milewicz)
+Constitutionalism and Constitutionalisation (with Karolina Milewicz, under review)

 I am currently working on an edited volume chapter on ‘Constitutionalism and Constitutionalisation’ in international affairs for the Oxford Handbook of International Institutions (eds.
 Michael Barnett and Duncan Snidal).
-We show that constitutionalization happens at different levels – national, regional and international – and that constitutionalisation in international affairs is both deepening and stalling due to contradictory impulses from national sentiments and globalisation.
+We show that constitutionalization happens at different levels – national, regional and international – and that constitutionalisation in international affairs is at the same time deepening and stalling due to contradictory impulses from national sentiments and globalisation.
 This chapter will be a stepping stone to further co-authored projects on the role of ‘rhetorical entrapment’ in deepening commitments to international law.

 Virtual Participation at ISA Annual Convention, March 28-29: “Norm contestation in the UN Security Council: Partial agreements and their relative stability,” “The interaction of law and politics in norm implementation,” “Widening Horizons in Norms Research.”
 Virtual Roundtable.